GoogleChrome/developer.chrome.com/site/en/blog/extensions-getting-started-guides/index.md

 ## We want your help {: #help-wanted }

 We are excited to hear from you!
-There are two ways you can contribute to the new Getting Started guides:

-Improve the existing tutorials
-: If you see something wrong or unclear in these guides, please report a bug on our [GitHub repository][github-ext-doc-issue].
+If you see something wrong or unclear in these guides, please report a bug on our [GitHub repository][github-ext-doc-issue].

-Request a beginner tutorial
-: If you have an idea for another beginner tutorial, create an issue on our [GitHub repository][github-ext-doc-issue], choose "Extension tutorial request", and fill out the form.

 We think this new getting started guide is a significant improvement over the old one, but we're not stopping here; we'll keep working to improve and expand our documentation to serve all extension developers better.